jmtodaro/tor-blog-data/markdown/blog/2009-10-09-tor-0222alpha-released.md

 <!-- more -->

+On September 21st, we released Tor version 0.2.2.2-alpha.

+**Major features:**

 -   Tor now tracks how long it takes to build client-side circuits
      over time, and adapts its timeout to local network performance.
      Since a circuit that takes a long time to build will also provide